gomorpheus/terraform-provider-morpheus/docs/resources/file_template.md

 - `file_content` (String) The content of the file template
 - `file_owner` (String) The file template file owner
 - `file_path` (String) The system path of the file deployed by the file template
+- `labels` (Set of String) The organization labels associated with the file template (Only supported on Morpheus 5.5.3 or higher)
 - `setting_category` (String) The file template setting category
 - `setting_name` (String) The file template setting name